Skip to content

 DEAerobe Kapazität

-Aerobic capacity is the maximum rate of oxygen uptake the body can sustain to produce ATP via oxidative metabolism during prolonged exercise.
-Per the Fick principle (VO2 = Q × (a-v)O2), it is governed by oxygen delivery (cardiac output, hemoglobin, capillary supply) and muscle extraction (mitochondrial function), and is most often quantified as VO2max.
-Higher aerobic capacity supports endurance, faster recovery, and metabolic resilience, and tracks closely with healthspan and reduced cardiovascular and all-cause mortality.
+Aerobic capacity is the most oxygen your body can take in and use to make ATP during long exercise.
+By the Fick principle (VO2 = Q × (a-v)O2), it depends on two things: how well you deliver oxygen (cardiac output, hemoglobin, capillaries) and how well your muscles pull it out (mitochondrial function).
+It is most often measured as VO2max.
+A higher aerobic capacity supports endurance, faster recovery, and metabolic resilience.
+It also tracks closely with healthspan and with lower heart and all-cause death.

 Sources